Impacts of Aggregation on Model Diversity and Consumer Utility: Aggregation and consumer welfare

 \section{Aggregation and consumer welfare}

-First, in this section we begin by studying how consumer welfare is influenced by the composition of a set of models she relies on.
+First, in this section we begin by studying how consumer welfare given by aggregation over a set is influenced by model creation or model replacement.
 Our primary results for this section will illustrate that optimizing consumer welfare is surprisingly non-trivial, even leaving aside questions of producer incentives.
 All proofs are deferred to Appendix \ref{app:helpuser}.